Fourqui/tv/README.md

 - For a small fee I can create a hard-to-find logo or skip the que for a specific country/network of your own choice and provide the logo's in high quality, pm for more info.

-- Donators get a channel logo request.
-I also take requests for custom logos or logos for a light background.*
+- Donators can request a channel logo.
+How many logos and type varies on the donation.
+I also take requests for custom logos or logos for a light background.
+I can do about 5-10 logos for 10$ donation, depends on complexity.

 - The list is free for personal use.
 Please refference my work for any re-distribution.
 It's forbidden to sell the logos to 3rd party or use them in any illegitimate way.
 I do not take responsibility for what you do with the logos.